-Department/Agency: Health and Human Services - Family and Children First Council
+Department/Agency:Health and Human Services - Family and Children First CouncilDiversity, equity, and inclusion in the CY2024-2025 Budget:

 Our contracts are often for very specific services, but when we have smaller agencies (who can deliver services) apply, alongside the larger agencies, as a rule of practice, we try to split the contract to fund both.
 Many times, smaller agencies can reach certain populations that the larger agencies cannot to prevent families from failing through the cracks.